19 Different Sugars but Which Are Healthy and Which Are Not

 Not all sugars are equal.
 Some are very good for you in small quantities.
 Many are less healthy.
 Which ones on the following list would you consider real foods?
 Which do you use and why?

-Common Sugars and Sweeteners
+19 Different Sugars and Sweeteners

 1. White sugar (aka sucrose)

 White sugar is a pure chemical extract of sugar cane or sugar beet with no vitamins or minerals; these are stripped during the extraction process.
-Refined white sugar is a simple carbohydrate with lots of calories, no dietary fiber and is an isolate.
+Refined white sugar is a simple carbohydrate with lots of calories, no dietary fiber, and is an isolate.
 Isolates never occur in whole foods.
 Vegetarians may note that it may be processed with bone char.
 Causes a “sugar high.”

 Sugar Suppresses the Immune System